Data Centers in Bergamo

 Natural Disaster Risk

 Bergamo has a low overall disaster risk profile, with an INFORM Risk score of 3 out of 10 as of September 2025.
-While the overall threat is minimal, operators should engineer facilities to mitigate specific regional hazards.
+This assessment indicates that while specific hazards exist, the overall threat to well-built infrastructure is minimal.